Hamptons: Home Away from Home

 While Adriane spent her 4th of July weekend across the country, sipping wine and eating well- I too took trip, just a little closer to home!

-Joe and I decided to be as cliché as possible this weekend by taking a trip most New Yorkers take on a long weekend.
-We packed up our little convertible, and headed out to the Hamptons to celebrate the 4th of July!
+I decided to be as cliché as possible this weekend by taking a trip most New Yorkers take on a long weekend.
+We packed up the little convertible, and headed out to the Hamptons to celebrate the 4th of July!
 Joe and his business partner have a room in a house-share right in the (amazing!) town of Bridgehampton.

 To my surprise, the traffic out for the 4th of July was not too horrible and we made it door-to-door in just under 3 hours!

 After touring the house and settling in, we quickly gathered ourselves and headed down the road to check out Wolffer Estate Vineyard.
 I had been dying to check out the Estate ever since Joe brought home THIS rosé a few weeks ago!
 It has become my favorite rosé.
 The only problem is, I drink it way too quickly!"]

 Day 2 we learned the hard way that Hamptons beaches (at least in Bridgehampton) are super-duper hard to enjoy as non-residents!
 We packed up our car early Saturday morning and took a BEAUTIFUL drive to a small beach on Bridgehampton near Ocean Drive.
 Because we are non-residents we were not able to park and didn't want to risk a ticket- or worse- getting towed!

 So we headed bak to the house and came up with Plan B - a trip to Montauk for the day (and night!)
 Again, we packed up the car with the intention to stay out in Montauk for the rest of the evening.